White Collar Defense

 - Obtained dismissal of all felony federal charges against a subsidiary of Waste Management Inc., America’s largest environmental services provider, and two of its managers, on the eve of trial in July 2015.

-- Obtained dismissal of rare corporate murder charges against a the employee of a drug and alcohol rehab corporation, dramatically curtailing the scope of a criminal case that had been touted as groundbreaking prosecution by the California Attorney General.
+- Obtained dismissal of rare corporate murder charges against an employee of a drug and alcohol rehab corporation, dramatically curtailing the scope of a criminal case that had been touted as groundbreaking prosecution by the California attorney general.

 - Achieved acquittal of a motion picture studio executive of all charges in a tax evasion jury trial.